Ladbroke Grove to Kensington palace

 Strolling down Portobello road we will then make a sharp right and veer towards two very special foodie spots.
 Here we will pick up a few surprises from world renowned 'Ottolenghi'.
-We will keep these surprises in a box and eat them at the end of the tour in front of Kensington palace.
+We will keep these surprises in a box and eat them at the end of the tour on a lane called 'Billionaires Row'.

 Upon leaving 'Ottolenghi', not too far up the road is a special little chocolatier called 'Melt'.
 If we're lucky we might be able to see them making the chocolates but also more importantly - we will definitely taste some -.
 Leaving Portobello road, we soon find ourselves in the very up-market Notting Hill and the vibe seems to have changed a little, a little fancier one might say.